CMC Electronics

 1980s - 1990s

-High-end aviation, communications, infrared sensing, marine electronics and positioning markets.
+• The Canadian Marconi Company enters the high-end aviation, communications, infrared sensing, marine electronics and positioning markets.

 2001